LeeSH825/vim_configs/README.md

 ### 2-15. tpope/vim-surround
 * Manage brackets or quotes more easily
 - *More Informations on https://github.com/tpope/vim-surround*

 ### 2-16. pbonder/vim-42header
-* vim header for 42projects
+* VIM header for 42projects
 - *More Informations on https://github.com/pbonder/vim-header*
 ***
-## 3. Vim local settings
+## 3. VIM local settings
 ### 3-1. set nocompatible
 * enable to move cursors with arrow keys